Mohammed-Nabil99/SauceDemo-TestAutomation/readme.txt

-to execute this project you have to follow these steps
+To execute this project you have to follow these steps

 1- Download this project to known path
 2- open IntelliJ